MTS Board Approves Plan for All-Electric Bus Fleet by 2040 - Times of San Diego

 with a small monthly contribution

 The transition plan will now be sent to the California Air Resources Board for certification.
-State regulations require public transit agencies to gradually transition to all-zero emission bus (ZEB) fleets by 2040.
+State regulations require public transit agencies to gradually transition to entirely zero-emission bus fleets by 2040.

 “This is a historic moment for our region.
-I’d like to thank the MTS Board and staff, and hundreds of stakeholders who have worked together to create this transition plan,” said Nathan Fletcher, MTS Board Chair and San Diego County Supervisor.
+I’d like to thank the MTS Board and staff, and hundreds of stakeholders who have worked together to create this transition plan,” said San Diego County Supervisor Nathan Fletcher, who chairs the board.
 “It’s a responsible plan that will create greener, cleaner and better-connected transit system in San Diego.”

+The zero-emissions transition plan approved by the board will serve as the agency’s blueprint to get all vehicles in the fleet to zero emissions.
+The agency plans to purchase its last gas-powered bus in 2028.

-“MTS has been testing six electric buses in revenue service over the past 10 months and we’ve been very pleased with their performance,” said Sharon Cooney, MTS Chief Executive Officer.
-“The performance data makes us confident that we can make a transition to an entire fleet of zero emissions buses over the next 19 years, and continue to provide the highest quality of service our passengers expect and deserve.”
+“MTS has been testing six electric buses in revenue service over the past 10 months and we’ve been very pleased with their performance,” said Sharon Cooney, the transit system’s CEO.
+“The performance data makes us confident that we can make a transition to an entire fleet of zero-emissions buses over the next 19 years, and continue to provide the highest quality of service our passengers expect and deserve.”

-The ZEB transition plan approved by the MTS Board will serve as the agency’s blueprint to get all vehicles in the fleet to zero-emissions.
-The full transition presentation can be viewed here (Page 385).
-Some key components of the plan include:

-- Emissions Reductions: Transition will cut the agency’s greenhouse gas emissions by approximately 43% over the next 19 years (this includes CO, VOC, NOx, PM 2.5 and PM 10)

-- 25% Early Adoption: MTS will roll back the planned purchase of five Compressed Natural Gas (CNG)-powered buses in 2021 and purchase electric buses instead
+Some key components of the plan include cutting the agency’s greenhouse gas emissions by approximately 43% over the next 19 years, rolling back the planned purchase of five compressed natural-gas buses in 2021 and purchasing electric buses instead, and prioritizing zero-emission bus implementation in disadvantaged communities, which often experience the most negative impacts of greenhouse gas emissions and environmental health.

-- Cost: The full transition is estimated to cost $851 million over the next 19 years, and approximately $185 million to acquire land and build a new facility to accommodate additional electric buses needed to continue the current level of service
+The full transition is estimated to cost $851 million over the next 19 years and approximately $185 million to acquire land and build a new facility to accommodate additional electric buses needed to continue the current level of service.

-- Disadvantaged Community (DAC) Priority: MTS will prioritize zero-emission bus implementation in DACs, which often experience the most negative impacts of greenhouse gas emissions and environmental health

-- Overhead Gantry System: The agency will build one of the first-in-the-nation overhead gantry system to automate charging, take advantage of off-peak and super-off-peak charging, and maximize space at its existing bus yards (which are already at capacity)

-- Electric and Hydrogen: The agency is planning to utilize a mix of battery electric and hydrogen fuel cell technologies to meet service range needs

-- 2028: The last year a CNG-powered bus will be purchased by MTS

-MTS currently has six electric buses operating out of its divisions in downtown San Diego and East County.
-The agency will receive two more electric buses later this year.
-The electric buses have an average estimated usable range of 150 miles per charge.
-Many MTS bus routes are 150 miles or less, making them appropriate for this transition.
-Today, MTS’ 40- and 60-foot fixed route buses are fueled by CNG.
+The six currently operating electric buses will be joined by two more later this year.
+The buses have an average estimated usable range of 150 miles per charge.
+MTS’ standard 40- and 60-foot buses are fueled by compressed natural gas.

-MTS continues to operate about 95 bus routes and three Trolley lines.
-Frequencies and spans have been restored to near-pre-COVID-19 levels.
-Updated schedules can be accessed on the MTS website.
-MTS asks that that people wear face coverings at all times and practice physical distancing when possible.

 –City News Service